mhibx/wazuh-security-monitoring-lab/investigations/incident-01-smb-authentication.md

 - Windows can record authentication failures across multiple logging channels.
 - Security Event ID 4625 provides useful information for investigating failed authentication attempts.
 - Windows Security logs and Microsoft-Windows-SMBServer logs can provide complementary evidence.
+- NAT can cause the source IP observed by an endpoint to differ from the original attacker's IP.
+- Source IP should be interpreted together with workstation, username, authentication type, and network topology.
 - Different authentication tools may interact with modern Windows SMB implementations differently.
 - Troubleshooting an unsuccessful attack simulation is also part of security engineering.
 - A SOC investigation should validate assumptions using multiple sources rather than relying on a single tool or alert.